Council tax and rates

 What is council tax?

 Council tax applies to all properties, including mobile homes, caravans and boats whether they are rented or owned, which are used as the homes of individuals.
 These properties are described as domestic properties.
-The tax is based upon the value of the property concerned and not on the income of the individual or business in occupancy.

 What are valuations and bands?